LDTI-UON/learning_tools_integration/README.md

 ### Contribution guidelines ###

-Contributors are need, so if you're interested in contributing please contact the repo owner.
+If you're interested in contributing please contact the repo owner.